QuantEcon/lecture-python-intro/lectures/french_rev.md

 Britain won the first three wars and lost the fourth.

-Each  of those wars  produced surges in both countries government expenditures that each country somehow had to finance.
+Each  of those wars  produced surges in both countries' government expenditures that each country somehow had to finance.

 Figure {numref}`fr_fig4` shows surges in military expenditures in France (in blue) and Great Britain. during those four wars.